What's in it for you

 Microsoft Office files will be displayed as a PDF version of the file.
 The actual file formats can only be opened in the native Office apps.
 Some features, like animations and links, may not show correctly because of this reason.
 You can choose to open these documents in another app, or you can convert the documents to PDF before uploading and control the way they are displayed.

 For Powerpoint you can find guidelines here.
-Note that we don’t support Excel files that have macros enabled.
+Note that we don’t support macros in Excel files because they are converted to a PDF document in the background.

 - Keynote presentations (.key)